 - Receipt of payment of the tuition fees, or a letter of commitment to pay the fees on time attached to the proof of income.

 - Invitation letter from the host family (Original for Attestation d’accueil)

-- Proof of activity in applicant’s home country (studies, employment, voluntary work)
+- Proof of activity in the applicant’s home country (studies, employment, voluntary work).

-It is very important to schedule an interview.
-In some countries you can do that online, while in others you will have to go at the embassy and do it in person.
+It is very important to schedule a French student visa interview.
+In some countries, you can do that online, while in others you will have to go to the embassy and do it in person.

 Attend the interview

-During your interview you will be given a date when you should go at the embassy and collect either you visa, or the reasons for refusal.
+During your interview, you will be given a date when you should go at the embassy and collect your visa.
 If you get the visa they will put a French Visa Sticker on your passport which indicates the date you can first enter France, the last date you should leave, and the period of stay among others.

 Upon Your Arrival in France

 Holders of French long-stay study visas have to:

 - Register at the Immigration and Integration Office (OFII) in the first 2 months of arrival into the French territory,